Merry Christmas from Clan Ó Dochartaigh

-If you're curious about your O'Doherty family history, proud of your family's heritage, or want to discover your Irish roots, you've come to the right place!
-Welcome to the O'Doherty Heritage site!
-Here you'll discover the meaning and pronunciation of our O'Doherty surname, explore medieval O'Doherty castles in our Irish homeland, and learn about our family's exciting history–including the 1608 O'Doherty Rebellion!
-Use our genealogy tips to get started exploring your own O'Doherty family tree, connect with a network of your fellow clanfolk across the globe, and get your free download of the O'Doherty family crest.
-Finally, if you like your heritage, subscribe to our blog, below, to get the latest on all things O'Doherty!
+If you're curious about your Ó Dochartaigh roots or proud of your heritage, you're at the right place!
+Welcome to O'Doherty Heritage!
+Here you'll discover the meaning of our surname, explore medieval Ó Dochartaigh castles in our Irish homeland, and learn about our family's exciting history–including the 1608 O'Doherty Rebellion!
+Use our genealogy tips to get started exploring your own family tree, connect with cousins across the globe, get your download of the O'Doherty family crest, and subscribe to our Blog!

 The O'Doherty Surname

-Doherty is, by far, our family's most commonly used spelling–out of the over 300 anglicizations of our one surname.
-In its original Irish, the name is Ó Dochartaigh – which, despite the spelling, is actually pronounced something like 'Oh-DAH-her-tee'–probably not far from how you pronounce your own variant of our family name!
+Doherty, Dougherty, Daugherty, and Docherty are our family's most commonly used spellings, but there are over 300 anglicizations of our one surname.
+In its original Irish, the name is Ó Dochartaigh – which, despite the spelling, is actually pronounced with a soft gutteral sound, something like "Oh-DAH-her-tee"–probably not far from your own pronunciation.

-So what does the name "O'Doherty" mean?
+So what does the name "Ó Dochartaigh" mean?
 Our surname traces its origins back to our 9th century progenitor who was given the name Dochartach, which meant 'hurtful' or 'obstructive'–likely in honor of valiant feats in battle.
-Across the globe, today, there are over a quarter of a million people bearing a variant of our surname and countless millions who can claim descent from an ancestor belonging to the ancient and noble Clann Ó Dochartaigh.
+Across the globe, today, there are over a quarter of a million people bearing a variant of our surname and countless millions who can claim descent from the ancient and noble Clann Ó Dochartaigh.

 Your O'Doherty Family Coat-of-Arms!

 In medieval Ireland, each family or clan functioned as a form of government.
 Family crests and coats-of-arms were symbols used during this era to identify one clan or warrior from another when they went to battle–somewhat similar in nature to national flags today.
-The most well-known of the O'Doherty family arms, which includes a red stag, may be seen to the right and is available to download freely for personal, non-commercial use, by clicking the button.
-Visit our Heraldry page in the link below to learn about the different O'Doherty family crests and coats of arms used throughout the ages, the symbolism of the red stag, and the meaning and pronunciation of our Clan motto: Ár nDúthchas!
+Visit our Heraldry page in the link below to learn about the many different Ó Dochartaigh family crests and coats of arms used throughout the ages, the symbolism of the red stag, and the meaning and pronunciation of our Clan motto: Ár nDúthchas!

 In the centuries following, the O'Doherty family continued to grow, despite years of war, intense religious and sociopolitical oppression, and famine.
 Some O'Dohertys married into the Scots-Irish and sailed to America, again fighting the English in the U.S. War for Independence.
 While the majority remained in Ireland, holding firm to their traditions, many were forced to leave Ireland during the Great Irish Potato Famine in the 1840s.
 As immigrants, many faced discrimination, but worked hard on railroads and canals, building the economic backbone wherever they went.
 Over time, the Irish bought farms, became tradesmen, and became prominent in society.
 Today most of the O'Dohertys live in the United States, while others are in England, Ireland, Scotland, Australia, and elsewhere.